 Right through the day the Backgarden was packed with various activities - hockey,

 75 years later Campion is still going from strength-to-strength.
-They have for five consecutive years been awarded the Best Boys Day School in India, have won football tournaments in every age group in Mumbai and have won laurels in several sports and
+They have for last seven consecutive years been awarded the Best Boys Day School in India, have won football tournaments in every age group in Mumbai and have won laurels in several sports and

 other co-curricular activities.